-Conceptualize, design and implement the Gilman Global Food Security Virtual Seminars which will be primarily for scholars and alumni of the Gilman Program, but also open to students, faculty and administrators at all U.S. colleges and universities.
+Conceptualize, design and implement the Gilman Critical and Emerging Technology Virtual Seminars which will be primarily for scholars and alumni of the Gilman Program, but also open to students, faculty and administrators at all U.S. colleges and universities.
 The recipient institution will create this virtual seminar series, including identifying themes, recruiting expert speakers, collaborating with IIE to promote the event, and manage all logistics, including the virtual platform and any necessary participant instructions.
-The recipient institution will participate in weekly Zoom meetings with the Gilman Program staff leading up to the seminar to discuss logistics, questions, and deliverables.
+The recipient institution will participate in bi-weekly Zoom meetings with the Gilman Program staff leading up to the seminar to discuss logistics, questions, and deliverables.

-The Objectives of the Gilman Global Food Security Virtual Seminars are:
+The Objectives of the Gilman Critical and Emerging Technology Virtual Seminars are:

-- Enhance participants' understanding of global food security through a foreign policy lens, including the social, political and economic impacts of this issue.
-The seminar series should also address the ways in which participants can contribute to solving these challenges. - Connect and provide foundational information for U.S. college and university students interested in global food security to create a community of informed change makers.
+- Enhance participants' understanding of critical and emerging technology through a foreign policy lens, including the social, political and economic impacts.
+The seminar series should also address the ways in which participants can contribute to implementing these opportunities and solving related challenges. - Connect and provide foundational information for U.S. college and university students interested in critical and emerging technology to create a community of informed change makers.